markstringer-dti/markstringer-dti.github.io/dti.md

 Why is it important that you tackle "pirate ship" issues as soon as you see them?
 Because if you don't, you and your team will end up (metaphor number 2) in trench warfare.
 And once you're there, it's much harder, although not impossible to help your project to succeed.

 Why do you need show progress and call out problems as soon as you can in a project?
 Even in the face of hostility from the people who are paying you to do the project?
 Why do you need to put working software in the hands of people who might genuinely benefit from using it as soon as you possibly can?
-I try to explain this using the metaphor of flowers which are appealing, but ultimately un-sustaining and fruit, which is difficult to grow and even more difficult to make palatable but can ultimately feed people.
+I try to explain this using the metaphor of flowers which are appealing, but ultimately not sustaining-sustaining and fruit, which is difficult to grow and even more difficult to make palatable but can ultimately feed people.

 By doing this, by providing these different ways of looking at software development, the promise of this book is to provide its readers with something, solid, nutritious, and sustaining.
 The genuine possibility of knowing what they're doing when they are project managing software development.
 And once you know what you're doing, a lot of things that previous seemed impossible can seem a lot less so.